 As one of the world's largest and most experienced comprehensive cancer centers, MD Anderson’s research experts are leading the effort to better treat pancreatic cancer, as well as design more sensitive screening procedures to detect this disease at earlier stages.
 Our patients benefit from the most advanced pancreatic cancer research, translated into clinical practice as quickly as possible.

 To complement this strategy, we’re also investigating new imaging techniques to visualize pre-cancerous pancreatic lesions called PanINs (pancreatic intraepithelial neoplasias) to detect early precursors of pancreatic cancer.
-The long term goal of these efforts is to improve the survival of patients by intercepting pancreatic cancer before it becomes deadly.
+The long term goal of these efforts is to improve the survival rate of pancreatic cancer patients by intercepting pancreatic cancer before it becomes deadly.

 We’re also investigating new treatment options for patients with pancreatic cancer.
 Through preclinical studies, our researchers have identified a tumor-promoting pathway that, when inhibited, reduces the rate of resistance to validated targeted therapy drugs.
-In collaboration with the Institute for Applied Cancer Science Moon Shot™ platform, we’re developing a drug targeting this pathway that will soon enter Phase I trials.
+In collaboration with the Institute for Applied Cancer Science Moon Shot® platform, we’re developing a drug targeting this pathway that will soon enter Phase I trials.
 We’re also exploring ways to use new and personalized immunotherapy approaches to enhance a patient’s own immune cells to better fight their pancreatic cancer.

 Our commitment to pancreatic cancer research is echoed through: